dylanrh2/Illumio-Assessment/README.md

    - The program will output the count of matches for each tag and the count of occurrences for each port/protocol combination.

 3. **Output Example**:
-   - The output will be printed in the terminal:
+   - The output will be stored in an output file `output.csv`:
      ```
      sv_P1: 2
      sv_P2: 2